nebula-plugins/gradle-resolution-rules-plugin/README.md

     }
 ```

+## Exclude

+Exclude rules excludes a dependency completely, similar to deny, but does not support a version and silently removes the dependency, rather than causing an error.

 # Consuming rules

 Dependency rules are read from the `resolutionRules` configuration.
 Zip and jar archives are supported, as are flat JSON files.
 JSON files within archives can at any directory level, and more than one json file can be provided.